DashieTM/pycol/documentation.typ

   Just like a dog, we would like to "reward" good behavior and "discourage" bad behavior.
 Problem is, how can we make sure we actually reward the right action?\
   For this example, if we simply reward moving towards the food, then the AI could figure out that it could continuously make the same move, one step towards the food and one back.\
   This would result in an infinite loop of rewards... something we would want to discourage.\
-  In this case one would need to punish the AI everytime it moves away from the food, however, one has to be careful to not invoke other unseen consequences.
+  In this case one would need to punish the AI every time it moves away from the food, however, one has to be careful to not invoke other unseen consequences.

 - What states to use?\
   The states that the AI receives can heavily impact the learning process, providing more information automatically makes it harder for a single state to matter.\